antistatique/drupal-bamboo-twig/README.md

 {# Render the `system_powered_by_block` block #}
 {{ bamboo_render_block('system_powered_by_block') }}
 ```

+In the case you want to render a Block Entity,
+you have to use the `bamboo_render_entity`.
+See example below.

 The `bamboo_render_entity` function returns a render array of the specified
 entity type.
 Can render a specific `view`.